liufengyun/capability-thesis/slides/slides.md

 inc :: (Num a, Show a) => a -> a inc n = (\x -> n + 1) (putStrLn (show n))
 ```

+Following principle of monad-based effect systems breaks:

+> Once dirty, no way to wash hands clean.

 Effect Safety
 ----------------------